What You Need to Know About Air Purifiers During Coronavirus

 Air purifiers that have a built-in HEPA filtration are known to efficiently capture particles at any size; especially the ones that are as small as the virus that causes COVID-19.
 It is safe to say that even though using air purifiers against COVID is not a first-hand solution in protection against the virus, it is definitely a good-to-have method for the well being of your family and loved ones.
-It is known that the virus, among other ways, may be easily transmitted through air.
+It is known that the virus, among other ways, may be easily transmitted trough air.
 While the COVID-19 virus is approximately 125 nanometers in diameter, the HEPA filters used in air cleaners for COVID are able to capture it with impressive effectivity.
-A NASA study has found and confirmed that these types of air filters can process up to 0.01 microns of particles, easily meeting and surpassing the 0.3 micron HEPA standard.
+A Nasa Study has found and confirmed that these types of air filters can process up to 0.01 microns of particles, easily meeting and surpassing the 0.3 micron HEPA standard.

 Although using an air purifier during coronavirus is not a mandatory standard such as wearing a mask, going by the book of lockdowns and using hand sanitizers religiously, it is a big plus for a crowded family with members regularly stepping outside to go to work or run errands.
 Air purifiers should definitely not be considered a first-degree defense against COVID, however if you already happen to have one at home, there is definitely more good than harm turning it on once in a while.

 What Are the Benefits of Using Air Purifier During a Pandemic?

 The HEPA air purifiers and COVID situation is still a gray area that demands further research and proven facts; however it is safe to say that using an air purifier during a pandemic such as COVID will most likely hand you benefits such as:

 - It helps airing out the room much faster for an effective air circulation.

 - High-efficiency HEPA filtered air purifiers capture possible viruses and bacteria.